LibrariesHacked/library-carpentry/events/glassbox.md

 **WiFi**: Guest WiFi is available.
 Once connected, if you have a LibrariesWest account, use your library login to get connected to the Wifi.
 If not, please ask us for a guest account.

 **Labels**: Please collect a name label!
-We are also encouraging people to choose a 'Data level' sticker based upon their experience with library data: **beginner* (maybe you don't use data much at all), *intermediate* (you use data quite a bit but want to improve), *expert* (you feel like you know your way around data quite a bit).
+We are also encouraging people to choose a 'Data level' sticker based upon their experience with library data: **beginner* (maybe you don't use data much at all), *intermediate* (you use data quite a bit but you'd like to improve), *expert* (you've used data regularly and feel like you know your way around data).
+Don't be afraid to pick up an *expert* sticker!
 We'll spend some time during introductions discussing the different experiences in the room.

 **Breaks**: We can take a break whenever anyone needs to.
 There are a lot of different sections, so there will always be oportunities to get some air or refill on tea.

 ### Workshop 1.
-Intro to Data
+Data Introduction

 | Time | Description |
 | ---- | ----------- |